paulfioravanti/steno-dictionaries/dictionaries/README.md

 - **Accented Letters**: containing outlines for accented letters that I would typically use in Italian.
 - **Affixes**: containing outlines for [affixes][].
-- **Alt**: containing "alternative" non-phonetic words and phrases that sometimes may have shortened, non-traditional, alternatively-stroked, weird, or just "makes sense to me, personally" outlines.
 - **Code**: containing code- and programming-related outlines.
 - **Command**: containing outlines that reference the custom [Plover Control Commands][].
 Details about what the commands do can be found can be